 We have responsibility for Adult Education powers and funding in the West of England.

-Since 2018, the Skills Advisory Panels (SAP) have been bringing together employers, skills providers and key local stakeholders to better understand and resolve skills mismatches at a local level.
-The West of England SAP was established in March 2020 to oversee the strategic implementation of the people and skills components of the region’s adopted Local Industrial Strategy (LIS).
+Since 2018, the Employment and Skills Advisory Panels (ESAP) have been bringing together employers, skills providers and key local stakeholders to better understand and resolve skills mismatches at a local level.
+The West of England ESAP was established in March 2020 to oversee the strategic implementation of the people and skills components of the region’s adopted Local Industrial Strategy (LIS).

-This latest SAP Report (January 2022) sets out the local skills strengths and needs, and helps underpin our planning to address key economic and skills priorities.
+This latest ESAP Report (January 2022) sets out the local skills strengths and needs, and helps underpin our planning to address key economic and skills priorities.

 We are investing in digital skills to support our residents to up-skill and gain confidence using online services and digital devices.